-Are you ready to break into a million-dollar industry?
+Are you ready to break into a million-dollar trucking industry?

 Tow-truck drivers are in a booming job market!
-The total revenue in the auto-recovery field is expected to reach $6.5 million as soon as 2022.
+The total revenue in the auto-recovery field is expected to reach $6.5 million in 2022.

 Whether you’re excited to start a brand new career or you want to give your towing business a boost, it’s good to be ready with tools you can use.
 With this ultimate guide, get the gear to take every car recovery job in stride.